-The row of keys along the top of your Mac’s keyboard has a dual function.
-By default, they perform tasks like changing the brightness and volume as well as controlling playback in Apple Music.
-But they are also Function keys — special keys, the function of which varies according to the app you are using.
-If you have a MacBook Pro with a Touch Bar, these keys appear in the Touch Bar.
-Most of the time, they work just fine, but occasionally, things go wrong and they stop working.
-In this article, we’ll show you what to do when that happens.
+Did you know that the row of keys along the top of your Mac’s keyboard is Function keys?
+These are special keys, the function of which varies according to the app you are using.
+If you have a MacBook Pro with Touch Bar, these keys appear in the Touch Bar.
+Sometimes, things go wrong and they stop working.
+In this article, we’ll show you what to do when Function keys are not working on Mac.

 What are function keys?